How vibe coding kills your marketing ROI

 Correctly tracked Silent tracking failure Downstream blind spot

-Benchmark sources used in the following calculation: Tealium and ObservePoint report 30–50% of digital tracking data contains errors at any given time.
-Industry research indicates 40–50% of attribution data is inaccurate in typical martech setups.
-The average enterprise loses 12% of total annual revenue to poor data quality (IBM / Gartner).
-Up to 21 cents in every euro of media spend is wasted due to data quality deficiencies.
-Over 40% of total ad spend is wasted due to poor targeting driven by bad tracking data.
+Industry benchmarks make the financial stakes concrete.
+Tealium and ObservePoint report that 30–50% of digital tracking data contains errors at any given time.
+Attribution inaccuracy runs at 40–50% in typical martech setups.
+IBM and Gartner estimate the average enterprise loses 12% of annual revenue to poor data quality, with up to 21 cents in every euro of media spend wasted as a direct result.

 Assumptions